edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 5. Everyone Do (10 minutes)

-* *Open the Code to the above exercise located in file path goes here*
+* *Open the Code for the above exercise located in 5.4.1_this.html*
 * *Choose a team/pair to go over the previous exercise*
 * *Run each function to see if they are correct or not*